MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-and-group-conversations.md

 [!INCLUDE [pre-release-label](~/includes/v4-to-v3-pointer-bots.md)]

-To install the Microsoft Teams bot in a team or group chat, add the `teams` or `groupchat` scope to your bot.
+To install the :::image type="icon" source="../../../assets/icons/teams-icon.png" border="false"::: Microsoft Teams bot in a team or group chat, add the `teams` or `groupchat` scope to your bot.
 This allows all members of the conversation to interact with your bot.
 After the bot is installed, it has access to metadata about the conversation, such as the list of conversation members.
 Also, when it's installed in a team, the bot has access to details about that team and the full list of channels.

 Bots in a group or channel only receive messages when they're mentioned @botname.
 They don't receive any other messages sent to the conversation.
 The bot must be @mentioned directly.
 Your bot doesn't receive a message when the team or channel is mentioned, or when someone replies to a message from your bot without @mentioning it.